 Auditory Ace—one of the exercises from BrainHQ’s Intelligence category—is what’s known as an auditory n-back test.
 In Auditory Ace you will be presented with auditory information about playing cards.
 The information is presented one card at a time.
 Your task is to decide if the current card information matches the card information presented a specific number of steps back in the sequence.

 There are a few of things to be aware of in this exercise:

 - The Equal Sign: This shows you which two cards are going to be compared.
-It should be in the middle of the exercise window, a bit above the center line.

 - The card information is presented faster